mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Google Trends](https://trends.google.com/trends/ "Google Trends")

 Curious about what's trending?
 Google Trends provides visualizations of Google Search volume over time.
-While not as targeted as some of the keyword planner platforms, I think this is an essential tool for looking at the big picture when creating content.
+While not as targeted as some of the keyword planner platforms, I think this is an essential tool for looking at the big picture when creating in demand content.

 ## Links

 ### [Ahrefs Backlink Checker](https://ahrefs.com/backlink-checker "Ahrefs Backlink Checker")

 Backlinks are a very important part of SEO; the quality and quantity of links directed to your site is the fastest way to increase your domain authority.
-Along with Google Search Console, the best tool for checking these links is the Ahref Backlink Checker.
+Along with Google Search Console, the best tool for checking these links is the Ahrefs Backlink Checker.

 ### [Broken Link Checker](https://www.brokenlinkcheck.com/#)

-This tool allows you to identify which pages on your website have broken links.
+This tool allows you to identify which pages on your website have dead links.
 Since broken links penalize your SEO ranking, this tool allows you to run periodic audits.

 ### [Disavow Links Tool](https://www.google.com/webmasters/tools/disavow-links-main "Disavow Links Tool")